aws-samples/aws-media-replay-engine-samples/source/mre-model-samples/Models/SceneClassificationModel/README.md

 - Soccer matches use this model to identify close-up views, free kick views, corner kick views and left/right/middle field views

 **Model Type**:
-- Custom Model trained from Amazon Rekognition Custom Labels
+- Custom model trained from Amazon Rekognition Custom Labels

 **Methods for training data collection and annotation**
 - You can directly import training images and label manifest file by following the notebook